-It is the desire of the Cleveland Clinic to uphold the highest principles of scientific integrity and to protect against scientific fraud or misconduct.
-There are specific policies and guidelines that define the procedures to conduct preliminary inquiry and/or definitive investigation in cases of alleged scientific or academic misconduct.
-Misconduct is defined as fabrication, falsification, plagiarism or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting or reporting research.
-Misconduct does not include honest error or honest differences in interpretation or judgments of data.
-Inherent in these procedures is the Clinic's recognition that all individuals will be afforded the protection of due process and the avoidance of conflict of interest.
-It is recognized that allegations concerning misconduct vary from the trivial to the serious and that evidence may also vary from weak to compelling.
-For these reasons, the exercise of discretion and good judgment by individuals concerned with this process is of paramount importance and these considerations should have a bearing on the degree to which steps herein delineated might be applied.
-These guidelines comply with the federal regulations issued by the Public Health Service of the U.S. Department of Health and Human Services regarding misconduct in science.
+Whereas it is the desire of Cleveland Clinic to uphold the highest principles of scientific integrity and to protect against scientific fraud and misconduct, the intent of the following policies and guidelines is to define procedures for conducting institutional reviews of alleged scientific or academic misconduct in research ("Research Misconduct").
+These guidelines comply with the federal regulations issued by the U.S. Department of Health and Human Services (DHHS) regarding Research Misconduct.
+Inherent in these guidelines is Cleveland Clinic's recognition that all individuals should be afforded the protection of due process and the avoidance of conflict of interest.
+It is recognized that allegations concerning Research Misconduct vary from the trivial to the serious and that evidence may also vary from weak to compelling.
+For these reasons, the exercise of discretion and good judgment by individuals concerned with this process is of paramount importance, and these considerations should have a bearing on the degree to which the steps herein delineated might be applied.